IreneSnitko/Arrays/README.md

 ***
 #### Arrays | tasks Solution ####

-`ArraysAlgorithms`------------------->various algorithms for analyzing array values
+`ArraysAlgorithms`------------------->various algorithms for actions with array elements

 `OneDimensionalArraysCreation`------->creation one-dimensional arrays and simple actions with them